By using this site, you agree to the Privacy Policy and Terms of Use.

 Why it matters

 The browser is the most dangerous tool in the creator’s arsenal.
-Every extra tab is a quiet whisper of distraction, pulling at your subconscious.
+Every extra tab is a whisper of distraction, pulling at your subconscious.
 The Single-Tab Focus Rule is a deceptively simple digital overwhelm system that preserves your cognitive energy.

 How to apply